appbaseio/reactivesearch/content/docs/reactivesearch/vue/range/RangeSlider.md

     > Note:
     >
     > If you're using Reactivesearch version >= `1.1.0` then `beforeValueChange` can also be defined as a synchronous function.
-You have to return `truthy` to continue the update or return `falsy` to reject the update.
+You just have to throw an `Error` to reject an update.
 For example:

     ```js
     beforeValueChange = value => {
     	if (value.start > 3000) {
-    		return 'falsy';
+    		// Reject update
+    		throw Error('Start value must be less than or equal to 3000.');
     	}
-    	return 'truthy';
+    	// Don't do anything
     };
     ```